“We offer an extensive range of medical services”

 Go to the Asthma Kids website to complete the quizzes.

-Asthma Australia is a leading body in asthma research, education and support.
-You can access information about asthma and its management on its website.
+Asthma Australia is a leading body in asthma research, education and support, and you can access information about asthma and its management on its website.

 There are different medications and devices, but for children it is recommended that they use a spacer with their puffer.
 For children and people who are breathless the four breath technique works well, as shown in the Asthma Australia video below: